Ashok Leyland: ETG Group

 On 26 May 2022, Ashok Leyland has announced partnership with ETG Group to strengthen its partnership in Africa.
 As part of the tie-up, ETG Logistics (ETGL) will operate dealerships for Ashok Leyland in six key southern African countries.

+South Indian Bank

+Ashok Leyland and South Indian Bank signed a memorandum of understanding, on 18 April 2024, for providing competitive finance options to the dealers of the truck and bus maker.
+As part of the agreement, South Indian Bank will offer appropriate inventory financing solutions to Ashok Leyland's network of dealers.